 Rio Tinto Operations

 Presently, Rio Tinto has a massive interest in two main underground mines.
-The mines are - the Argyle mine located in Western Australia and the Diavik mine in the Northwest Territories of Canada.
-Argyle mine is the older of the two mining sites.
-The pit has been in operation since 1983.
+The mines are the Argyle mine located in Western Australia and the Diavik mine in the Northwest Territories of Canada.
+Argyle mine is the older of the two mining sites and has been in operation since 1983.
 On the other hand, activities at the Diavik mines began more recently, in 2003.

-The Diavik Diamond Mine may not be as productive as Argyle.
-That’s primarily because mining activities here commenced much later.
+The Diavik Diamond Mine may not be as productive as Argyle, primarily because mining activities here commenced much later.
 However, the mine is famous for its white gem-quality diamonds.
 Operation of the Diavik mine is a joint venture between Rio Tinto and Dominion Diamond Corporation.
 Under this arrangement, Rio Tinto enjoys a 60% stake while Dominion takes the remaining 40%.

 Management and Organizational Structure

 Regardless of Rio Tinto’s dual-listings status, the corporation has a consolidated management unit.
-At the apex of the company’s managerial structure is a Board of Directors.
-The board comprises of both the executive and non-executive committee members.
+At the apex of the company’s managerial structure is a Board of Directors that comprises both executive and non-executive committee members.
 The executive committee is made up of heads of the various operational units of the company.

 Corporate Social Responsibility

 Rio Tinto enjoys a history spanning over a century.
 Over the years, it has continued to explore some of the world’s richest diamond deposits.
 The company prides itself on supplying most of the world’s pink diamonds.
-Rio Tinto’s success can be attributed to its innovative mining technology, progressive management ideas, and a consumer-based approach to sales.
+Its success can be attributed to its innovative mining technology, progressive management ideas, and a consumer-based approach to sales.